2022–23 UConn Huskies women's basketball team: Villanova

 The Big East tournament championship game featured the top two ranked teams in the conference, UConn at number seven and Villanova at number 10.
 It is the only conference tournament this season to feature two top 10 ranked teams in the finals.
 The Huskies beat Villanova in their two regular-season games, but the margin in both games was single digits.
 Villanova had Maddy Siegrist, the nation's leading scorer.
 After the final regular-season game, a single-digit victory over Xavier which was the first team in 40 years to go without a win in Big East regular-season play, Auriemma drove home thinking about recent games.
 The next time he went to practice he challenged the team, "You guys have exactly three days to fix whatever it is that happened, either internally yourself or team-wise.
 Take a look at it or the season is going to end in the next two weeks."

 The team responded.
 The game was close until the middle of the second quarter when UConn ran off nine consecutive points.
 A few minutes later they scored 12 consecutive points.
 At the end of the third quarter they had a 22 point margin.
 Edwards posted her third double double in as many days with 19 points and 15 rebounds.
 Her three-day performance earned her the most outstanding player of the tournament.

-NCAA Tournament
+NCAA tournament

 Vermont

 UConn faced Vermont in the opening round of the NCAA tournament.
-Fudd scored 11 seconds into the game on an assist by Edwards and UConn opened up a seven point lead before Vermont scored.
-Edwards ended up scoring 28 points, a career high, helping the Huskies to a 95 – 52 when over the Catamounts.
-The win gave the Huskies a 30 win season, the 26th time this is happened in the last 30 seasons.
-Every one of the 10 Husky players scored, the first time that has happened all season.
+Fudd scored 11 seconds into the game on an assist by Edwards, and UConn opened up a seven point lead before Vermont scored.
+Edwards ended up scoring 28 points, a career high, helping the Huskies to a 95–52 when over the Catamounts.
+The win gave the Huskies a 30 win season, the 26th time this had happened in the last 30 seasons.
+Every one of the 10 Husky players scored, the first time that happened all season.

+Baylor

+UConn took on Baylor in their bid for a Sweet Sixteen berth.
+The Bears had come back from an 18 point deficit to beat Alabama in the first round, connecting with a school record 14 three-pointers in that game.
+The three point shooting continued against UConn, as Baylor hit six three-pointers in the first quarter and took a 24–18 first quarter lead.
+The Huskies responded in the second quarter, taking a five-point lead into the half on a Mühl buzzer beating three taken from half-court.
+In the third quarter, Edwards picked up her fourth foul, but Griffin filled in and grabbed 12 rebounds.
+Fudd scored 16 points in the third quarter, one more than the entire Baylor team.
+The Huskies held the Bears to only eight points in the final quarter, ending up with a 77–58 win and their 29th consecutive appearance in the Sweet Sixteen.
+The second-longest active streak was held by South Carolina with nine consecutive appearances.